paulveillard/cybersecurity-bcdr/README.md

 - Crisis Management Plans
 - Business Continuity Plans

+##### Emergency Action Plans
+An emergency action plan is designed to respond to an emergency with mitigating procedures to protect, secure and evacuate people to safety.
+This is more an OSHA thing; chances are your average Quality unit doesn’t end up owning it.
+Unless you have no HS&E unit, and then you write one.

+This plan includes procedures for detecting, warning, and responding to specific potential emergencies such as fire, severe weather, earthquake, medical emergencies, workplace violence, and other potential threats.

+##### Disaster Recovery Plan
+Disaster recovery plans are designed to recover from a disaster, usually related to equipment, infrastructure, and information technology.
+Something big goes boom, how do you restore this vital support system or equipment as soon as possible and minimize downtime and loss of data.
+Very important for computer system lifecycle, disaster recovery plans should include specific plans for recovery functions, resumption strategies, critical personnel, equipment, services, and external and internal communications.

+##### Crisis Management Plans
+Crisis management is all about planning and mitigating situations that have risk, and are usually a lot of management of communications internally and externally.
+This includes with regulators, health care providers, etc. When we implement SOPs for health authority notifications we are engaging in crisis management planning.

+##### Business Continuity Plans
+Business continuity planning identifies and plans for disasters to events that could negatively an organization’s business functions, objectives, income, reputation, and ultimate survival.
+This planning takes place in advance of the potential disasters or events that could harm an organization.
+It takes potential disasters and events into consideration with their effects on suppliers, vendors customers, and the organization’s other stakeholders.

+In a GxP environment, we are looking at the potential impact of disasters on drug supply and clinical study outcomes (amongst other key activities).

+The BCP is all about minimizing the effects of the disaster or event on the organization and returning to normal operations as soon as possible.

+These Plans are Interrelated
+All four plans are interrelated and should be coordinated.
+The plans can be combined, but as there are usually very different owners they are often separated.

 ### 3.1 - What is Business Continuity Planning?

 Often, we think business continuity plans (BCP) and disaster recovery plans (DRP) are the same.